Creating a form

 Add a field, select the Section field type, and configure the following options:

-- Section Heading - This is the section title that will appear between form fields.
+Section Heading (optional) - This is the section title that will appear between form fields.

-- Description (optional) - A WYSIWYG editor you can use to provide instructions or more information to the submitter.
+Description (optional) - A WYSIWYG editor you can use to provide instructions or more information for the visitor.

 Reordering form fields